anujkumar-1994/ineuronindustryready/README.md

 ## This is the Git tutorial by Krish Naik.
 I am learning git.
-This is in de
+## Issue resolved.